Zero Waste Travel Essentials

 1. Shampoo Bar

 Rather than use up and throw away the small bottle of shampoo that hotels provide, you can pack your own shampoo bar.
-This is one of my favorite shampoo bars because it has an amazing scent.
+You can find a variety of shampoo bars for every hair type.

-Using this shampoo bar means you prevent three bottles of shampoo from being made and thrown away, so it’s a great option for everyday showering as well.
-Plus, it’s made using compostable packaging.
+Using a shampoo bar means you prevent up to three bottles of shampoo from being made and thrown away, so it’s a great option for everyday showering as well.
+Plus, you can find shampoo bars made using compostable packaging for a truly zero waste product.

-If you’re like me and have dry and frizzy hair, you’ll also love the conditioner bar.
+If you’re like me and have dry and frizzy hair, you can also use a conditioner bar.

-Don’t forget to pick up a storage container as well.
+Don’t forget to pick up a storage container for your shampoo bar.
 Not only are they good for extending the life of your shampoo and conditioner bar in the shower at home by letting them breathe and keeping them dry, but they’re also perfect for holding them when you travel.
-The storage container can hold one shampoo bar and one conditioner bar.

 If you like to DIY, this homemade massaging shampoo bar is incredibly simple to make and offers a great scalp rub when you use it.